microtrain/bootcamp/02-BashScripting/01-Basics.md

 # Bash Scripting and Programming Basics
-In this lesson you will learn some of the very basics of programming an Bash scripting.
+In this section you will learn haw to create a Bash script to automate repetitive tasks.

 ## Exercise 1 - Scripting Repetitive Tasks
 In the previous lesson you learned the four commands for reloading virtual-host configuration.
-While that may not seem to cumbersome when your not updating your site all that often; it gets a little repetitive when your testing updates.
-Let's write a Bash script to reduce this process to one command.
+While that may not seem to cumbersome when your not updating your site all that often; it gets a little rannoying when your testing updates.
+We will write a Bash script to reduce the burden of this task.
 A typical Bash script is little more than scripted arrangement or sequence of Linux commands.
-In addition to Linux commands shell scripts may accept parameters and may utilize variables, functions and control statements.
+In addition to Linux commands shell scripts may accept parameters, may utilize control statements, variables, and functions.

+**Functional Requirements**

-Write a bash script that will replace all four commands for restarting a website with a single command.
+Write a bash script that will reduce the four commands for reloading a virtual host configuration and restarting a server on a Debian based LAMP stack to a single command.

 In the previous lesson we used the following four command to reload a vhost configuration and restart the Apache web server.
 ```sh